-Our base framework for modeling goal change is the situation calculus [12] as formalized in [16].
+Our base framework for modeling goal change is the situation calculus [11] as formalized in [12].
 In this framework, a possible state of the domain is represented by a situation.
-There is a set of initial situations corresponding to the ways the agent believes the domain might be initially, i.e. situations in which no actions have yet occurred.
+There is a set of initial situations corresponding to the ways the agents believe the domain might be initially, i.e. situations in which no actions have yet occurred.
 Init(s) means that s is an initial situation.
-The actual initial state is represented by a special constant $S_0$ .
-There is a distinguished binary function symbol do where do(a, s) denotes the successor situation to s resulting from performing the action a.
+The actual initial state is represented by a special constant S_0 .
+There is a distinguished binary function symbol do where do(a, s) denotes the successor situation to s resulting from performing the action s.
 Thus the situations can be viewed as a set of trees, where the root of each tree is an initial situation and the arcs represent actions.
 Relations (and functions) whose truth values vary from situation to situation, are called relational (functional, resp.) fluents, and are denoted by predicate (function, resp.) symbols taking a situation term as their last argument.
-There is a special predicate Poss(a, s) used to state that action a is executable in situation s.
+There is a special predicate Poss(s, s) used to state that action s is executable in situation s.

-Our framework uses a theory $D{basic}$ that includes the following set of axioms: (1) action precondition axioms, one per action a characterizing Poss(a, s), (2) successor state axioms (SSA), one per fluent, that succinctly encode both effect and frame axioms and specify exactly when the fluent changes [16], (3) initial state axioms describing what is true initially including the mental states of the agents, (4) unique name axioms for actions, and (5) domain-independent foundational axioms describing the structure of situations [11].
+Our framework uses a theory D{basic} that includes the following set of axioms:1 (1) action precondition axioms, one per action a characterizing Poss(a, s), (2) successor state axioms (SSA), one per fluent, that succinctly encode both effect and frame axioms and specify exactly when the fluent changes [12], (3) initial state axioms describing what is true initially including the mental states of the agents, (4) unique name axioms for actions, and (5) domain-independent foundational axioms describing the structure of situations [14].

-Following [13, 20], we model knowledge using a possible worlds account adapted to the situation calculus.
-K(s', s)is used to denote that in situation s, the agent thinks that she could be in situation s'.
-Using K, the knowledge of an agent is defined as: Know( $\Phi, s$ ) $\stackrel{\text{def}}{=} \forall s'.
-K(s', s) \supset \Phi(s')$ , i.e. the agent knows $\Phi$ in s if $\Phi$ holds in all of her K-accessible situations in s.
+Following [15, 16], we model knowledge using a possible worlds account adapted to the situation calculus.
+K(s', s) is used to denote that in situation s, the agent thinks that she could be in situation s'.
+Using K, the knowledge of an agent is defined as:2 $Know(\Phi, s) \stackrel{\text{def}}{=} \forall s'$. $K(s', s) \supset \Phi(s')$, i.e. the agent knows Φ in s if Φ holds in all of her K-accessible situations in s.
 K is constrained to be reflexive, transitive, and Euclidean in the initial situation to capture the fact that agents' knowledge is true, and that agents have positive and negative introspection.
-In our framework, the dynamics of knowledge is specified using a SSA for K that supports knowledge expansion as a result of sensing actions.
-As shown in [20], the constraints on K then continue to hold after any sequence of actions since they are preserved by the SSA for K. We also assume that all actions are public, i.e. whenever an action (including exogenous events) occurs, the agent learns that it has happened.
+As shown in [16], these constraints then continue to hold after any sequence of actions since they are preserved by the successor state axiom for K. We also assume that all actions are public, i.e. whenever an action (including exogenous events) occurs, the agent learns that it has happened.
 Note that, we work with knowledge rather than belief.
 Although much of our formalization should extend to the latter, we leave this for future work.